stouffer/EvoGeoModules/manuscript/manuscript.md

-tendency to contribute strongly at the local ($p < 0.05$ for positive correlations in 48 out of 51 networks) and regional (in 47 out of 51 networks), and this observation is independent of network-wide co-phylogenetic matching
+tendency to contribute strongly at the local ($p < 0.05$ for positive correlations in 48 out of 51 networks) and regional (in 47 out of 51 networks), and this observation is independent of network-wide co-phylogenetic matching (\autoref{scales}).
-\autoref{scales}.
 Remarkably, this result implies that the remnants of co-phylogenetic inertia are still locally detectable in *individual interactions* even though shared evolutionary history regularly fails to leave its imprint on most local networks.

 # Conclusions

-Overall, the results of our analyses demonstrate that there is a sizeable gap between our current understanding of host-parasite co-evolution as the basis of multi-species interactions, its phylogenetic consequences, and their applicability to ecological questions.
+Overall, the results of our study demonstrate that there is a sizeable gap between our current understanding of host-parasite co-evolution as the basis of multi-species interactions, its phylogenetic consequences, and their applicability to ecological questions.
 Our results suggest that, while